Beam Book. Your space to reflect, focus and grow.

 When the logic of design no longer fits the context

-Today, that same logic increasingly creates friction.
-The more narrowly roles are defined, the harder it becomes to replace people.
+This logic no longer holds.
+The more narrowly roles are defined, the harder it becomes to find people.
 The more work is fragmented, the more coordination, handovers and control are required.
-What once created efficiency now often creates rigidity.

 Rethinking the starting point

-From specialized units to integrated teams
+From specialised units to integrated teams

 From functions to flows

 This reduces unnecessary coordination and increases ownership.
-It also makes organisations less dependent on chains of specialised roles.
+It also makes organisations less dependent on chains of highly specialised roles.

 What this means for HR